Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--cc=<compiler>` is passed, attempt to compile using the specified compiler.
 The specified argument should be the name of the compiler's executable, for instance `gcc-4.2` for Apple's GCC 4.2.
+    This option is the only way to select a non-Apple compiler; for instance, to build using a Homebrew-provided GCC 4.8, use `--cc=gcc-4.8`

     If `--use-clang` is passed, attempt to compile using clang.